szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Use voice synthesis to describe events on the screen.``: enables audio description of on-screen events.

+* ``Use audio output cache``: If enabled, all static audio outputs will be cached on the disk instead of being generated every time.
+Default: True.

 * ``Audio notify microphone listening start/stop``: enables audio "tick" notify when microphone listening started/ended.

 * ``Audio notify voice command execution``: enables audio "tick" notify when voice command is executed.